yangaound/logutil/README.md

 >>> logger.info('flush immediately since long time no flush')
 >>>

-Note: Rotating logger just maintains one handler, others users added will be poped out when the method `rotate_handler()` be called.
+Note: Rotating logger just maintains one handler, others clients added will be poped out when the method `rotate_handler()` be called.
 ```